-Certain parts due to special agreement with our customers, information will not be available in this website.
-If you cannot find what you are looking for, or need more information or a price, please call us on 0114 2433 8100.
+Due to special agreement with our customers on certain parts, information will not be available in this website.
+If you can't find what you are looking for, require infomation or pricing details, please call us on 0114 2433 8100.

-Q. Where can I get price and can I order online?
+Q. Where can I get a quote, and can I order online?

 Q. How would I pay?

-A: when your account is approved, you will be notified by email and will be advised payment details.
+When your account is approved, you will be notified via email and informed of payment methods.